jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 To get the data from an AT&T gateway, we must use public knowledge of security vulnerabilities in old NVG589 gateway's firmware to gain root access.

-If you've spent any time searching this topic, you'll see that most people buy their rooted AT&T certificates off of eBay.
-This could be due to the fact that rooting is too complex or not worth their time.
-I love learning new skills and I'm ready to get my hands dirty, let's give it a try!
+If you've spent time searching this topic, you'll see that most people buy their rooted AT&T certificates from eBay.
+This could be because rooting is too complex or not worth their time.
+I love learning new skills, and I'm ready to get my hands dirty, let's give it a try!

 To extract the certificates, we generally have the following options: